learning-zone/python-basics/README.md

 File "<pyshell#461>", line 4, in inner print(a)
 UnboundLocalError: local variable 'a' referenced before assignment

-So now, let's try doing this with the 'nonlocal' keyword:
+So now, let\'s try doing this with the 'nonlocal' keyword:

      def outer():
         a=7